adebayoj/sanity_checks_saliency/README.md

 Sanity Checks for Saliency Maps
 =====================
 This repository will be updated with code to replicate the paper **Sanity Checks for Saliency Maps** by<br/>
-*Julius Adebayo, Justin Gilmer, Ian Goodfellow, Moritz Hardt, & Been Kim*.
+*Julius Adebayo, Justin Gilmer, Michael Muelly, Ian Goodfellow, Moritz Hardt, & Been Kim*.

+####
+This repository will be updated with code and additional information by Monday March 4th.
+Thanks.

 <img src="https://raw.githubusercontent.com/adebayoj/sanity_checks_saliency/master/doc/figures/saliency_methods_and_edge_detector.png" width="700">